Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 Observations:

-- The 1k type poses a unique to challenge to sort implementations.
+- The 1k type poses a unique challenge to sort implementations.
 The most expensive part is, not the control structure like it is for integers, or the comparison as for strings, but rather the act of making copies of the value.
 Copying the values is a crucial part of swapping elements for any comparison based sort implementation.
 - The spikes line up with the corresponding patterns that see large algorithmic advantages.
 However they quickly run into 8MB full buffer allocation limit.

 ##### f128